 The process for responding to allegations of research misconduct at New Mexico Tech is supported by distinct but interdependent roles that ensure fairness, objectivity, and compliance with federal regulations.
-The complainant initiates the process by submitting an allegation in good faith, while the respondent is entitled to notice of any allegations, due process, confidentiality, and an opportunity to respond to the claims.
-The Research Integrity Officer (RIO) conducts an initial assessment to determine whether an inquiry is warranted, and an inquiry committee is appointed if required.
-Notice that an inquiry will commence is made concurrently with sequestration of evidence.
-The inquiry committee evaluates whether the allegation has sufficient merit to warrant an investigation, with its chair coordinating the committee's meetings and communication with the RIO, and ensuring the inquiry is conducted impartially and in alignment with institutional standards.
+The Complainant initiates the process by submitting an allegation in good faith, while the Respondent is entitled to due process, confidentiality, and an opportunity to respond to the claims.
+The Inquiry Committee evaluates whether the allegation has sufficient merit to warrant an investigation, with its Chair coordinating the committee's meetings and communication with the Research Integrity Officer (RIO), and ensuring the inquiry is conducted impartially and in alignment with institutional standards.

-If an investigation is warranted, notice is provided to the respondent.
-An investigation committee is formed and the committee conducts a thorough review of the evidence, including interviews with the complainant, respondent, and relevant witnesses.
-The committee chair manages procedural oversight and ensures that the final report is well-documented and submitted for review.
-Throughout this process, the RIO oversees compliance and record-keeping, while the Vice President for Research (VPR) ensures that institutional responsibilities are met and serves as the final authority for accepting the findings and assigning institutional sanctions.
+If an investigation is warranted, the Investigation Committee conducts a thorough review of the evidence, including interviews with the Complainant, Respondent, and relevant witnesses.
+Its Chair manages procedural oversight and ensures that the final report is well-documented and submitted for review.
+Throughout this process, the RIO oversees compliance and record-keeping, while the Vice President for Research (VPR) ensures that institutional responsibilities are met, appoints the RIO, and serves as the final authority for accepting the findings and assigning institutional sanctions.
 The collaboration of these roles ensures that research misconduct allegations are addressed with integrity, rigor, and transparency.